 Latinos make up one-fourth of Florida’s population.
 The state is also our nation’s primary gateway to Latin America and numerous international entities base their Latin American operations here.
 The Latin American and Latino Studies minor provides an academic grounding in this increasingly vital region as well as experiential familiarity with its cultures and people.
 Students in Stetson’s Latin American and Latino Studies minor have studied and worked in Mexico, Brazil, Guatemala, Peru, Belize, Argentina, Uruguay, Ecuador, Puerto Rico and within local Hispanic communities.
 Most students who take part in our programs have their lives positively changed forever.

 Latin American and Latino Studies at Stetson University is a multidisciplinary and experientially oriented program that develops students' comprehension of the region's extraordinarily diverse cultures, complex geography, engaging politics, and developing societies.
 Apart from its engaging course offerings, the program is partricularly notable for the many opportunities it provides to study and experience life directly in the region.
 LALS sponsors regular cultural programming throughout Latin America and, through our on-campus Casa Cultural Latina, also facilitates student interactions with the vibrant Latino communities in the DeLand area.
 As a minor, you will complete at least one substantive cultural immersion experience as part of your academic program.
 This can include the annual Mentored Field Experience course, study abroad in Latin America and approved internships.

 View our course curriculum to see what we offer.More Info

 Visit to see our beautiful campus to yourself.More Info

 Beyond the Classroom

 The choices afforded to a student in this program are varied.
-Our graduates have gone on to pursue graduate studies in Latin American Studies, work in Colombia in a language school, join the Peace Corps and become a medical missionary in Haiti.
+Our graduates have gone on to advocate for Latino farmworkers, pursue graduate studies in Latin American Studies, work in Latin American language schools, and join the Peace Corps.